Jan Showers: Storefronts

-Furniture Collection
+Furniture collection

 Unable to consistently find the kind of furnishings she and her clients wanted, Showers established a furniture collection in 1999.
 Within 2 years, she was represented by 7 showrooms across the United States.
 The Collection is currently featured in Los Angeles, New York, San Francisco, Dallas, Houston, Atlanta, and Dania.
 The Jan Showers Collection consists of over 150 pieces, including a variety of furnishings as well as Murano glass lighting.
 Veranda said “ The collection reflects the designer’s affinity for Neoclassicism and mid-century modern design.”

-Additional Design Work
+Additional design work

 In 2005, Jan Showers was asked to design a limited edition collection of seven different glass accessories, signed and numbered for Neiman Marcus.
 They were produced in Murano, Italy.

 Showers designed a collection of custom made cowhide rugs for Kyle Bunting in 2010. and in 2014 Showers designed a ceramic lighting collection in collaboration with ceramist Paul Schneider, as well as a collection of Oushak rugs for Moattar, Ltd.